vintlang/vintlang/repl/docs/en/identifiers.md

-# Identifiers in Nuru
+# Identifiers in vint

-Identifiers are used to name variables, functions, and other elements in your Nuru code.
-This page covers the rules and best practices for creating identifiers in Nuru.
+Identifiers are used to name variables, functions, and other elements in your vint code.
+This page covers the rules and best practices for creating identifiers in vint.

 ## Syntax Rules